 Why are Green Belts important?

-Green Belts in the Six Sigma program are tasked with the responsibility of working on initiatives of a less complex nature that are geared toward the improvement of processes.
-They would be expected to dedicate less than half of their time to Six Sigma projects in the course of their regular employment.
-However, the tasks and responsibilities of a Six Sigma Green Belt will change depending on the firm that hires them.
+They are expected to dedicate less than half of their time to Six Sigma projects and the rest is reserved to their regular employment.
+The tasks and responsibilities of a Green Belt will change depending on the firm that hires them.
 Green belt certification is offered by Simplilearn, and it adheres to the norms and guidelines established by IASSC.

 Let’s have a look at the many stages that you will go through, as well as the Six Sigma certification requirements that you will need to fulfill in order to move on to the next step in some of those stages.